 Training Your Bird

 Sadly, many parrot care books still advocate wing-clipping and ‘dominating’ your bird as part of its so-called ‘training’ but such practices can cause even more problems!
-Reward-based training and safe flying are of great benefit for parrots.
-Unlike other pet parrot books, you’ll find details in Breaking Bad Habits in Parrots of how to teach your bird some basic flight requests and guidance on how to keep companion parrots safely without wing-clipping them.
-My earlier self-published book Pet Parrots Advice Direct also has similar details.
+Reward-based training and safe flying are of great benefit and essential for parrots.
+Unlike other pet parrot books, you’ll find details in my book Breaking Bad Habits in Parrots of how to teach your bird some basic flight requests and guidance on how to keep companion parrots safely without wing-clipping them.
+Email Greg here to ask for a copy of his book.

 - “Stay”.
 This means please do not approach me or fly to me for the moment.